 Batman: Brand overview

-Batman is a popular character from American comics.
-He first appeared in the magazine Detective Comics, published in 1939.
-He is currently one of the most iconic superheroes.
+Batman is a popular character in American comics.
+He first appeared in Detective Comics magazine and is one of the most iconic superheroes.

 Meaning and History

 In most versions, the Batman emblem is a silhouette of a black bat with widely spread wings.
-This image has been repeated in more than 30 modifications, where designers used various wings, combining them with a wide cape.
+This image has been repeated in more than 30 modifications, where designers combined various wings with a wide cape.
 Moreover, the logo has two parallel directions: for comics and movies.
-The first list includes 21 variations, the second – 12.

 Generally, the emblem has an incredibly turbulent past.
 The current version, created by Catherine Laver (“Calm the Ham”), is inspired by thematic comics.
 Moreover, its evolution has steadily progressed from simple forms to multipart ones.